DETAILED ACTION

 Petrov further teaches, the plurality of lessons and/or the plurality of activities correspond to one or more interactive lessons and/or activities, and wherein the at least one response or biometric data is collected via voluntary user input on the digital therapeutic application or in response to a prompt, and wherein the at least one response comprises at least one of an audio recording, a video recording, a photograph, or a journal entry ([0016]; [0017]; 0022]; [0031]; [0057]: e.g., the system already provides one or more interactive lessons or activities to the user; and furthermore, the system allows the user to provide one or more responses or biometric data related to the user’s activities; such as, the user answering questions in a questionnaire and/or filling out statistic information, etc. Accordingly, such implementation, which allows the user to answer questions in a questionnaire and/or filling out statistic information, indicates the process of collecting the responses or biometric data, via voluntary user input on the digital therapeutic application or in response to a prompt; and wherein, the at least one response comprises at least a journal entry).

-Regarding claim 20, Petrov teaches the claimed limitations: a system, comprising: one or more processors coupled with memory, configured to: present, via a device, a digital therapeutic comprising at least one lesson ([0016];[0018]; [0019]: e.g., a computer-based system that comprises one or more computing devices, including a mobile phone that a user uses; and thereby, the system presents the user with one or more therapeutic lessons related to nutrition and/or physical activities), the at least one lesson corresponding to at least one interactive skill-based activity; transmit instructions to the device to administer the at least one lesson to the user over a treatment interval ([0020]; [0031]; [0033]; [0041]: e.g., the system presents the user with one or more questions—such as, questions regarding completion of scheduled activities; questions related to one or more categories—such as: nutrition, fitness, ability, etc. Thus, such process, which requires the user to provide responses regarding one or more activities and/or nutrition that the user has accomplished, etc., already indicates that the at least one lesson corresponds to at least one interactive skill-based activity; and wherein, an instruction is presented to the user to complete the at least one lesson over a treatment interval); and responsive to receiving lesson completion data, transmit a prompt directing the user to adjust at least one of a dietary intake or a physical-activity behavior ([0034]; [0035]; [0041]: e.g., based on the analysis of the user’s responses regarding one or more of: the activities user has completed and/or the activities the user has failed to complete, the user’s nutritional intake, etc., the system requires the user to modify one or more of his/her activities and/or nutritional intake; such as, specific foods to increase, specific foods to avoid, suggested activities and levels, etc. The above indicates the process of transmitting, responsive to receiving lesson completion data, a prompt directing the user to adjust at least one of a dietary intake or a physical-activity behavior).
+Regarding claim 20, Petrov teaches the claimed limitations: a system, comprising: one or more processors coupled with memory, configured to: present, via a device, a digital therapeutic during a treatment period, the digital therapeutic comprising a plurality of lessons ([0016];[0018]; [0019]: e.g., a computer-based system that comprises one or more computing devices, including a mobile phone that a user uses; and thereby, the system presents the user with one or more therapeutic lessons related to nutrition and/or physical activities), the plurality of lessons corresponding to at least one interactive skill-based activity; submit, by the user via the digital therapeutic, a treatment goal during at least one portion of the treatment period ([0016]; [0020]; [0031]; [0033]; [0041]: e.g., the system presents the user with one or more questions—such as, questions regarding completion of scheduled activities; questions related to one or more categories—such as: fitness, ability, etc. Thus, such process, which requires the user to provide responses regarding one or more activities that the user has accomplished, etc., already indicates that the at least one lesson corresponds to at least one interactive skill-based activity; and furthermore, besides allowing the user to provide preferences and goals, the user is also presented with instructions to complete one or more lessons during one or more periods of a treatment); and responsive to receiving lesson completion data, transmit a prompt directing the user to adjust at least one of a dietary intake or a physical-activity behavior ([0034]; [0035]; [0041]: e.g., based on the analysis of the user’s responses regarding one or more of: the activities user has completed and/or the activities the user has failed to complete, the user’s nutritional intake, etc., the system requires the user to modify one or more of his/her activities and/or nutritional intake; such as, specific foods to increase, specific foods to avoid, suggested activities and levels, etc. The above indicates the process of transmitting, responsive to receiving lesson completion data, a prompt directing the user to adjust at least one of a dietary intake or a physical-activity behavior).

 Petrov teaches the claimed limitations as discussed above per claim 20.
 Petrov further teaches:

-Regarding claim 21, wherein presenting the digital therapeutic further comprises presenting one or more goals corresponding to one or more selections from the group consisting of exercise, exercise minutes, exercise types, diet, meals consumed, and medication ([0031]; [0033]; [0036]: e.g., the system already allows the user to select at least one goal; such as, the user accepting a walking exercise, etc.);
+Regarding claim 21, wherein presenting the digital therapeutic further comprises presenting one or more treatment goals corresponding to one or more selections from the group consisting of exercise, exercise minutes, exercise types, diet, meals consumed, and medication ([0031]; [0033]; [0036]: e.g., the system already allows the user to select at least one goal; such as, the user accepting a walking exercise, etc.);

-Regarding claim 22, transmit a prompt directing the user to either accept the one or more goals or identify other goals ([0031]; [0033]; [0036]: e.g., the system already permits the user to select a goal, or identifies a goal; and furthermore, per one of the exemplary scenarios, the user accepts a suggested goal; such as, a walking exercise in the form of walking the stairs);
+Regarding claim 22, transmit a prompt directing the user to either accept the one or more treatment goals or identify other treatment goals ([0031]; [0033]; [0036]: e.g., the system already permits the user to select a goal, or identifies a goal; and furthermore, per one of the exemplary scenarios, the user accepts a suggested goal; such as, a walking exercise in the form of walking the stairs);

 Regarding claim 23, the digital therapeutic comprises a treatment plan, wherein